-A wide selection of Genuine Ford Accessories are available for your vehicle through your local authorized Ford or Ford of Canada dealer.
+A wide selection of genuine Ford accessories are available for your vehicle through your local authorized Ford or Ford of Canada dealer.
 These quality accessories have been specifically engineered to fulfill your automotive needs; they are custom designed to complement the style and aerodynamic appearance of your vehicle.
-In addition, each accessory is made from high quality materials and meets or exceeds Ford's rigorous engineering and safety specifications.
-Ford Motor Company will repair or replace any properly dealer-installed Genuine Ford Accessory found to be defective in factory-supplied materials or workmanship during the warranty period, as well as any component damaged by the defective accessory.
+In addition, each accessory is made from high-quality materials that meet or exceed Ford's rigorous engineering and safety specifications.
+Ford Motor Company will repair or replace any properly installed genuine Ford accessory found to be defective in factory-supplied materials or workmanship during the warranty period, as well as any component damaged by the defective accessory.
 The accessory will be warranted for whichever provides you the greatest benefit:

-- 12 months or 12,000 miles (20,000 km) (whichever occurs first), or - the remainder of your new vehicle limited warranty.
+- 12 months or 20,000 km (12,000 mi) (whichever occurs first), or - the remainder of your new vehicle limited warranty.

-This means that Genuine Ford Accessories purchased along with your new vehicle and installed by the dealer are covered for the full length of your New Vehicle's Limited Warranty - 3 years or 36,000 miles (60,000 km) (whichever occurs first).
+This means that genuine Ford accessories purchased along with your new vehicle and installed by the dealer are covered for the full length of your new vehicle's limited warranty - 3 years or 60,000 km (36,000 mi) (whichever occurs first).
 Contact your dealer for details and a copy of the warranty.